Drscq/emp-agmpc/README.md

     1. By default it will build for Release. `-DCMAKE_BUILD_TYPE=[Release|Debug]` option is also available.
     2. No sudo?
 Change [`CMAKE_INSTALL_PREFIX`](https://cmake.org/cmake/help/v2.8.8/cmake.html#variable%3aCMAKE_INSTALL_PREFIX).

+# Usage
+## Install the dependencies
+'''bash
+python3 install.py --deps --tool --ot --agmpc
+'''
+## Run the test
+1. If you want to run the test locally, you need use the following format.
+    '''bash
+    ./run ./bin/test_aes 2 2020
+    '''
 ### Question
 Please send email to wangxiao1254@gmail.com